STAFF

 Retail Advocate – Downtown Tacoma Partnership

-JD is a creative entrepreneur with 8 years’ experience owning and operating businesses in Downtown Tacoma.
-He has a history as an event producer, marketer, and promoter with a portfolio that includes fashion shows, pop-up markets, and networking events.
-He first was connected to Spaceworks as a client in 2011 through his men’s clothing store, Feather & Oar.
-He later went on to open vintage stores, salons, and barbershops.
-JD is passionate about cultivating relationships and building community through out-of-the-box ideas and collaboration.
-He is currently the Retail Advocate for the Downtown Tacoma Partnership.
+JD is a creative entrepreneur with many years experience owning and operating businesses in Downtown Tacoma.
+An accomplished event visionary, marketer, and promoter with a portfolio that includes fashion shows, pop-up markets, and networking events.
+Out-of-the-box thinker, passionate about cultivating relationships and building community through thoughtful leadership and team collaboration.

 ʔuk’ʷədiitəb ʔuhigʷətəb čəɫ txʷəl tiiɫ ʔa čəɫ ʔal tə swatxʷixʷtxʷəd ʔə tiiɫ puyaləpabš dxʷəsɫaɫlils gʷəl ʔutxʷəlšucidəbs həlgʷəʔ.